-Scatter plots are linear graphs that show you varying data over time.
+Scatter plots are linear graphs similar to line graphs that show you varying data over time.
 I will show you how to make one in Google Sheets in Just a few steps.

 Step #1: Set the Axes

 You will need a data table with at least two columns: one to set the x-axis, and one to set the y axis.

 The X-Axis will typically be some sort of variable counter, whether it is a trial number or some time frame. in this case, the x-axis will be the 12 months of the year.

 The Y-axis will be some numerical value associated with the parallel Y-Axis Cell.
 In this case, it is some random number between 1 and 6.